 Legend Window Controls Orientation Layout of information in Legend Window Vertical Horizontal Number of Tick Marks select number of ticks to appear on bar 2,4,8 Either 2,4,8 ticks.
 These will not be colored as they do not directly correspond to contour values.
 Match Contours Match number of contours in corresponding geometry

-Table 17: Controls for the attributes of the Legend window.
+Table 19: Controls for the Legend Window Menu

 Main Window Controls

-Set Background Color Quit Map3D Select bg Color Ouit Map3D
+Set Background Color Select bg Color

-gait mapon Que mapor
+Quit Map3D Quit Map3D